 .
 The first aid meet is being hosted by Troop 1922

 The cost is $21.50 per patrol, and includes breakfast tacos and coffee/juice.
-After 1/17/17, the cost is $25 per patrol (breakfast not included).
 Patrols are made up of five to eight Scouts.
+After 1/24/18, the cost is $25 per patrol (breakfast not included).
+Registration closes 1/26/18.
+There is no onsite registration.